-- or Major project and work placement (60 CATS)
+- Experiential placement and Major project (60 CATS)

 - Understanding Culture: This module will give you a better understanding of the idea of culture.
 In particular, you will be introduced to a range of conceptualisations of ‘culture’ that have been developed in different disciplinary areas.
 In this way, the module will enable you to gain a critical perspective on the views of culture so you can better understand your experience of communicating interculturally in everyday life and in the workplace.

 - Exploring Professional Communication: Communication plays a central role in business and most, if not all, professions.
 This module will introduce you to some theoretical approaches, models and concepts that will help you understand the complexities of professional communication in different socio-cultural contexts.